 Interests outside work: Watching stuff, theatre, photography, planning travels, seeing friends, eating out

 There was a Learning and Events element to all my previous roles, so getting to work in an organisation dedicated to this attracted me.
 I’ve always been passionate about film and the creative arts, but didn’t know how my practical skills and experience would translate.
-As a career-changer, a role at BAFTA offered me the chance to gain an insight across Film, Television and Games and fully realise the vast options and directions available in the creative industry.
+As a career-changer, a role at BAFTA offered me the chance to gain an insight across Film, Television and Games and fully realise the vast options and directions available in the creative industries.

 My highlight: Getting to ‘tux up’ and attend the Television Awards with the team.

 Aspiring interns: It can be a tough industry to get your first role in, especially if you don’t have a creative background.
-Show how your experience translates to the specific tasks of the role offered, and be positive, passionate and resilient!
+Show how your existing experience translates to the specific tasks of the role offered, and be positive, passionate and resilient!
 Also don’t be scared to show your personality, it’s actually encouraged!

 March 2015 - June 2015